 collaborate with a variety of partners to achieve long-term elephant conservation.
 TEF’s activities are

 divided into three interrelated categories: applied elephant research and monitoring, enhancing human-

 elephant coexistence and nature conservation education.

-The population of African savannah elephants are threatened by poaching for ivory, human-elephant conflict and habitat loss.
-According to the African Elephant Status Report, (2007-2016), there has been a decline of approximately 104,000-114,000 elephants in Africa.
-Therefore, it is important to understand the impact behind these decline while monitoring their ecology, behavior, and interactions with local communities adjacent to protected areas and apply them to curb the long-term challenges of elephant conservation across it’s range.
+The population of African savannah elephants is threatened by poaching for ivory, human-elephant conflict, and habitat loss.
+According to the African Elephant Status Report, (2007-2016) there has been a decline of approximately 104,000-114,000 elephants in Africa.
+Therefore, it is important to understand the impact behind the decline while monitoring their ecology, behavior, and interactions with local communities adjacent to protected areas and apply them to curb the long-term challenges of elephant conservation across it’s range.